 When it comes to music, most of us have strong feelings: there’s the stuff we love, and the stuff that immediately makes us smash the ‘skip’ button.
 Still, setting aside questions of taste, what exactly is it that makes a piece of music sound pleasing to the ear?
-And how might we exploit this knowledge if we hope to one day make music of our own?

 The answer might surprise you: how music works and why certain notes sound better together has a lot to do with a subject that some musicians might consider outside their expertise.
 That’s right: if you want to really get music, you’re going to have to brush up on your maths.
 To get you started, here are 5 ways in which maths can improve your appreciation of the tunes you love.

 Rhythm is one of the fundamental building blocks of music.
 It organises notes of music in time by supplying a ‘pulse’ that animates a song,